Conservative leader calls Trudeau a fraud in Canadian debate

-Conservative party leader Andrew Scheer said Trudeau doesn’t deserve to govern Canada.
+Conservative party leader Andrew Scheer immediately brought up Trudeau’s blackface scandal after it was not mentioned in the first debate.
 Trudeau is seeking a second term in the Oct.
 21 elections.

-“Justin Trudeau only pretends to stand up for Canada,” Scheer said.
-“You know, he’s very good at pretending things.
-He can’t even remember how many times he put blackface on, because the fact of the matter is he’s always wearing a mask.”
+“Mr. Trudeau, you’re a phony and you’re a fraud and you do not deserve to govern this country,” Scheer said.

 The blackface controversy surfaced last month when Time magazine published a photo showing the then-29-year-old Trudeau at an “Arabian Nights” party in 2001 wearing a turban and robe with dark makeup on his hands, face and neck.
 Trudeau was dressed as a character from “Aladdin.”